LouisRaverdy/DiscordRPC/README.md

 ## Nodes

-For edit your presence in your game use this code (read the image next to it to understand the fields of the node) :
+To update your presence for your game, you can use this code (read the image next to it to understand the fields of the node) :

 ![SetPresenceDiscord](https://user-images.githubusercontent.com/47295080/147773549-6f106fda-835d-4cff-97f8-c220627b2dbf.png)

-> **Note :** For use image in rich presence you need to upload them on your Discord developer game page (Rich Presence -> Art Assets)
+> **Note :** To use image in rich presence you need to upload them on your Discord developer game page (Rich Presence -> Art Assets)

 ### **More advanced documentation coming soon.**